MicrosoftDocs/power-automate-docs/articles/prevent-data-loss.md

 - providers/Microsoft.ProcessSimple/operationGroups/DesktopFlow.XML		XML

 >[!Note]
 >If your users don't have the latest Power Automate Desktop, they will experience limited data loss prevention policy enforcements.
-The users won't see the design time error messages when they're trying to run, debug from Power Automate Desktop, or save desktop flows that violate data loss prevention policies.
+The users won't see the design time error messages when they're trying to run, debug from Power Automate Desktop, or save desktop flows that violate DLP policies.
 We will have background jobs that will periodically scan desktop flows in the environment, and automatically suspend those desktop flows that violate data loss prevention policies.
 Users won't be able to run desktop flows from a cloud flow if the desktop flow violates any data loss prevention policy.

 ### Create a DLP policy with desktop flows restrictions in the Power Platform admin center

-When admins edit or create a policy, new Desktop flow connectors will be added to the default group and the policy will be applied once it is saved.
+When admins edit or create a policy, new Desktop flow connectors will be added to the default group and the policy will be applied once it's saved.
 If the default group is set to **Blocked** and have desktop flows running in the target environments, these will get suspended.

 Admins can create data loss prevention policies from https://admin.powerplatform.microsoft.com.
 They can manage a data loss prevention policy for desktop flows in the same way they manage cloud flow connectors and actions.
 Desktop flows modules are groups of similar actions as displayed in the Power Automate Desktop user interface.
 A module is similar to connectors that are used in cloud flows.
 You can define a data loss prevention policy that manages both desktop flows modules and cloud flows connectors.
 There are also basic modules such as **Variables**, which aren't manageable in the scope of data loss prevention policy because almost all desktop flows need to use those modules.
 You can learn more about the fundamentals of DLP policies and how to create them in the [Data loss prevention policies](/power-platform/admin/wp-data-loss-prevention) section.

-When your tenant is opted into the user experience in the Power Platform, your administrators will automatically see the new desktop flow modules in the default data group of the DLP policy they are creating or updating.
+When your tenant is opted into the user experience in the Power Platform, your administrators will automatically see the new desktop flow modules in the default data group of the DLP policy they're creating or updating.

 :::image type="content" source="media\prevent-dlp\prevent-dlp.png" alt-text="Screenshot of DLP Prevention.":::

 > [!WARNING]
-> When desktop flow modules are added to DLP policies, your tenant’s existing desktop flows will be evaluated against those DLP policies, and they will become suspended if they are non-compliant.
+> When desktop flow modules are added to DLP policies, your tenant’s existing desktop flows will be evaluated against those DLP policies, and they will become suspended if they're non-compliant.
 Therefore, if your administrator creates or updates the DLP policy without taking notice of the new modules, desktop flows can become unexpectedly suspended.

 ## After the policy is enabled

 If your users don't have the latest Power Automate for desktop, they'll experience limited DLP enforcements.
-The users won't see the design time error messages when they are trying to run, debug from Power Automate for desktop, or save desktop flows that violate data loss prevention policies.
+The users won't see the design time error messages when they're trying to run, debug from Power Automate for desktop, or save desktop flows that violate data loss prevention policies.
 You'll have background jobs that will periodically scan desktop flows in the environment, and automatically suspend those desktop flows that violate DLP policies.
 Users won't be able to run desktop flows from a cloud flow if the desktop flow violates any DLP policy.

 Makers with the latest Power Automate for desktop won't be able to debug, run, or save desktop flows that have data loss prevention policy violations.
 They also won't be able to select a desktop flow that's in violation of a DLP policy from a cloud flow step.